crl-ethz/crl-ethz.github.io/README.md

     - `tags`: should be set to the tags you want to use for your project.
     - `categories`: should be set to the category you want to use for your project.

-    An website will be automatically generated and refered with the permalink `/:project_abbreviation/`.
+    An website will be automatically generated and refered with the permalink `/project_abbreviation/`.
 An example website can be seen [https://crl-ethz.github.io/example/](https://crl-ethz.github.io/example/).

     Later, you can link this website to the bib information in the `_bibliography/papers.bib` file by adding the `website` field to your bib entry.

     Regarding what you can do in the `md` file, you may refer to the samples [here](https://github.com/alshedivat/al-folio/tree/main/_posts).

 2. Once you have created your post, you can preview the changes on `http://localhost:8080/`.
    If you are certain that all information is correct, you can push the changes to the repository.
 Within a few minutes, the changes will be live on the actual website.
+Make sure you make the `date` of the post to be in the past (we suggest at least one day before), otherwise it will not be triggered to be published.

+   To include images in the post, use `{% include figure.liquid loading="eager" path="assets/img/publication_preview/name_of_img.png" class="img-fluid rounded z-depth-1" %}`.

 # Other useful links